tidepool-org/development/charts/tidepool/0.1.7/README.md

   * optional embedded API Gateway
 * simultaneous, multiple deployments (in different namespaces)
 * ability to forgo installing certain non-essential services (tools, migration, jellyfish)
-* general MongoDB URI support
   * including mongodb and mongdb+srv schemes, usernames, passwords, and additional URL parameters
   * allows use of AtlasDB or Amazon DocumentDB
   * allows use of local (out of cluster) MongoDB
-* support for IAM role assignment using Kiam
 * automatic generation of TLS certificate requests (using certmanager)
-* port-forwarding (so that Docker does not have to run privileged).

 ## Prerequisites